Crop Nutrients With IOT

 Soil is the Base of Agriculture

-The soil monitoring with IoT uses technology which empowers the farmers and growers to maximize their yield, reduce disease and optimise resources.
-They can measure soil temperature, NPK, volumetric water content, photosynthetic radiation, soil water potential and soil oxygen levels.
+and it provides nutrients for the growth of a crop.
+Some of the chemical and physical properties of soil such as moisture, temperature, and soil's NPK content can heavily affect the yield of a crop, and these properties can be sensed by the open-source hardware which can be used in the field.
+The soil monitoring with IoT uses technology that empowers the farmers and growers to maximize their yield, reduce disease and optimize resources.
+They can measure soil temperature, NPK, volumetric water content, photosynthetic radiation, soil water potential, and soil oxygen levels.
 These parameters can be monitored wirelessly on a mobile phone or a PC system.
-The data from these are transmitted back to a central point (or cloud) for analysis, visualisation and trend analysis.
-The resultant data is then used for optimising the farming operations, identifying the trends and making subtle adjustments to maximize the yield of Crop and its quality.
-The use of IoT in agriculture is known as Smart Agriculture/Farming and IoT is also a Central component of Precision farming.
+The data from these are transmitted back to a central point (or cloud) for analysis, visualization, and trend analysis.
+The resultant data is then used for optimizing the farming operations, identifying the trends and making subtle adjustments to maximize the yield of Crop and its quality.
+The use of IoT in agriculture is known as Smart Agriculture/Farming, and IoT is also a Central component of Precision farming.

 Soil Properties Measurement